All The Internet Marketing Tools You Need To Succeed Online

 is no doubt tracking this fact.
 And wouldn’t it be in Google’s

-main interest to lower your site’s link in their results.
+main interest to lower your site’s link in their results?

 Providing relevant quality results is Google’s “bread and butter”